 Under the revised law, the Florida Commission may still consider requiring the implementation of EAS or ECS for companies that have not elected price regulation.
-Accordingly, ECS requests have been approved in those circumstances where traffic studies indicate that calling volumes meet the EAS threshold established under Florida law, i.e. three messages per access line per month, but fail to meet a distribution

-The Florida Commission questioned whether it possessed the authority to order a separate and independent affiliate of BellSouth to implement an extended area service or extended calling service plan. requirement whereby at least 50 percent of the subscribers in the petitioning exchange make two or more calls per month to the larger exchange.
-However, as reflected in the record of a recent proceeding before the Florida Commission, provisions of Sections 271 and 272 of the 1996 Act have introduced new issues into the Commission's deliberations.19 First, BOCs are prohibited from originating interLATA traffic until they meet the conditions of the Section 271 competitive checklist; furthermore, the Florida Commission views their ability to terminate interLATA traffic as "less than clear."
-Second, under Section 272, a BOC that meets the requirements of Section 271 may only originate interLATA trafficate.
-The Florida Commission concluded that an IXC affiliate of BellSouth would be precluded from carrying EAS or ECS traffic by Section 364, Florida Statutes, and questioned whether it possessed the authority to order a separate and independent (CLEC) affiliate of BellSouth to implement an EAS or ECS plan.20
+Accordingly, ECS requests have been approved in those circumstances where traffic studies indicate that calling volumes meet the EAS threshold established under Florida law, i.e. three messages per access line per month, but fail to meet a distribution requirement whereby at least 50 percent of the subscribers in the petitioning exchange make two or more calls per month to the larger exchange.
+However, as reflected in the record of a recent proceeding before the Florida Commission, provisions of Sections 271 and 272 of the 1996 Act have introduced new issues into the Commission's deliberations.8 First, BOCs are prohibited from originating interLATA traffic until they meet the conditions of the Section 271 competitive checklist; furthermore, the Florida Commission views their ability to terminate interLATA traffic as "less than clear."
+Second, under Section 272, a BOC that meets the requirements of Section 271 may only originate interLATA telecommunications services through a separate and independent affiliate.
+The Florida Commission concluded that an IXC affiliate of BellSouth would be precluded from carrying EAS or ECS traffic by Section 364, Florida Statutes, and questioned whether it possessed the authority to order a separate and independent (CLEC) affiliate of BellSouth to implement an EAS or ECS plan.9